billkendrick/iverba-2/README.md

 However, the speed at which meters fill increases at each new level.

 ## Start-up

+### Note: This pre-release does not offer multiple dictionaries

 When you first run the game, you'll be asked to choose a dictionary.
 Currently, American English (EN_US), Spanish (ES_ES), and French (FR_FR)
 are available.
 (Other languages are possible, see the "Extending" section,